How Do I Know If I Have a Sexually Transmitted Disease?

 Chlamydia and Gonorrhea: These STDs are treated with antibiotics.
 You should begin taking them if tests show you have the infection or if you have been exposed to it, even though you may not have symptoms.
 Your sex partners will also have to be treated regardless of whether they have symptoms.
 Certain strains of gonorrhea have become resistant to some antibiotics, so you may have to take more than one drug to fight gonorrhea.
 Failure to treat these infections can result in permanent damage to your reproductive organs and a woman's being unable to get pregnant.
 If you have been treated for chlamydia, get tested again after three months, even if your partner has been treated.

 Syphilis: Penicillin is the preferred treatment for syphilis.
 Early treatment is crucial to prevent the bacteria from spreading to and damaging other organs.

 Genital herpes: Once you are infected with genital herpes, the virus remains in your body for life.
 After the first outbreak, herpes may flare several times per year, but these flares may lessen over time.
-Antiviral medication (such as Zovirax, Famvir, and Valtrex) can help reduce the length and severity of both the initial and subsequent outbreaks.
+Antiviral medication, such as acyclovir (Zovirax), famciclovir (Famvir), and valacyclovir (Valtrex) can help reduce the length and severity of both the initial and subsequent outbreaks.
 If you have outbreaks often, you may want to use suppressive therapy.
 In suppressive therapy, your doctor prescribes medicine for you to take every day, to prevent you from getting an outbreak.